The Morgan’s Death Letter: An Official Secret Report on Implemented and Recommended Measures for a Final Solution to Somalia’s “Isaaq Problem”

 We set out below for your information those steps of the planned action already implemented:

-- i) Before now the number of buses used as public transport were 337, two-thirds of which were owned by members of one clan (the Sa’ad Muuse).
-However, when, on investigation, it became clear that most of the buses were not operating in accordance with security procedures, due to defects in their registration and circulation documents; and when information received revealed that they were sometimes used to carry drugs (12) or persons open to suspicion, in secrecy and without notification to the security organizations; and since the number of buses greatly exceed the needs of the city, the following decisions were adopted and implemented:
+i) Before now the number of buses used as public transport were 337, two-thirds of which were owned by members of one clan (the Sa’ad Muuse).
+However, when, on the investigation, it became clear that most of the buses were not operating in accordance with security procedures, due to defects in their registration and circulation documents; and when information received revealed that they were sometimes used to carry drugs (12) or persons open to suspicion, in secrecy and without notification to the security organizations; and since the number of buses greatly exceed the needs of the city, the following decisions were adopted and implemented:

 (a) the number of the buses must not exceed 80;

 (b) every bus must have a serial number for identification purposes;

 (c) the buses must be evenly distributed amongst the districts of the city, with each bus limited to a particular route and departure and finishing points;

 (d) a just and balance redistribution of licenses regulating bus ownership in such a way as to give preference to persons relating to the Revolution, and to deny those politically opposed to it; six four-wheel-drive vehicles were confiscated at Berbera harbor, and similarly, the removal of vehicles in the city is in progress; those found to be serviceable will be mounted with weapons and the others used as transport for reconnaissance purposes and for officers in command of forces in forwarding positions; we are also engaged in a process of reclassifying transport.